NASA Picks Twin Missions To Visit Venus, Earth's 'Evil Twin'

 Two probes will be sent to Venus with different missions

 To her, the biggest mystery she wants answered is whether Venus had oceans and whether it was habitable for billions of years.
-"That's what I want to know," says Gilmore.
+"That's what I want to know," Gilmore said.
 "Some rock types only form in water, so we will be able to tell that from the orbiters on both missions."

-The DAVINCI+ descent probe would sniff in atmospheric gases to precisely measure their composition, and would be equipped with cameras that could take photos of the surface on the way down.
+The DAVINCI+ descent probe would sniff in atmospheric gases to measure their composition precisely, and it would be equipped with cameras that could take photos of the surface on the way down.

-Much remains mysterious about Venus, even though it was the first planet that NASA ever explored, in the groundbreaking Mariner 2 mission that flew by Venus in 1962.
-That was the first time a spacecraft had ever successfully reached another world, at a time when the planets were only known by peering at them through telescopes.
+Much remains mysterious about Venus, even though it was the first planet that NASA explored, in the groundbreaking Mariner 2 mission that flew by Venus in 1962.
+It was the first time a spacecraft had ever successfully reached another world at a time when the planets were only known by peering at them through telescopes.

 While rovers on Mars have sent back lots of vivid panoramas showing the stark beauty of the red planet, images of the surface of Venus are hard to come by.
 The heat and intense pressure simply obliterate spacecraft.